GaryClarke/learn-oophp/README.md

 # learn-oophp
-Repository to accompany the learn Object Oriented Programming Course
+Repository to accompany the Learn Object-Oriented Programming Course